EU Office in Kosovo: We are impressed with the work of the Accreditation Agency

 More From Latest News

-Representatives of the Kosovo Accreditation Agency (KAA) participated in the workshop organized by the European Association for Quality Assurance in Higher Education (ENQA), held on 11–12 June 2025 in Tallinn, Estonia.
-The central theme of [...]
+Two senior officials of the Kosovo Accreditation Agency (KAA), Ms. Kaltrina Hyseni and Ms. Leona Barbatovci, participated in the seminar organized by the European Association for Quality Assurance in Higher Education (ENQA) on the topic [...]